que-es-un-array-dinamico

 Search🔴

 However, we now have the ability to add and remove elements.
-Removing an element from the end of the collection is O(1), since we only need to decrease the element counter.
+Removing an element at the end of the collection is O(1), as we only have to reduce the element counter.

-Adding an element to the end can be O(1), if the list has available capacity.
-If it just so happens to be full, the list will need to be expanded, which is an O(n) operation.
+Adding an element at the end can be O(1), if the list has available capacity.
+If it happens to be full, the list will have to expand, which is an O(n) operation.

-Finally, adding or removing an element at the beginning or in the middle of the collection is O(n), because the list has to shift all the elements to place/remove the new element.
+Finally, adding or removing an element at the beginning or in the middle of the collection is O(n), because the list has to shift all elements to place / remove the new element.

 • The data array